Case Studies for Urban Digital Twins

 How cities, municipalities, and infrastructure operators use the solutions of Virtual City Systems in practice

-Digital Twins in practice: How our customers work with 3D city models
+Digital Twins in practice: How our customers make urban information visible and usable in digital space

 The case studies by Virtual City Systems show how cities, municipalities, and infrastructure operators use Urban Digital Twins in practice.

-The focus is not only on the technologies, but above all on the people who work with them: urban planners, geospatial experts, IT teams, and project managers in administrations and organizations.
-They use digital tools to make planning processes easier to understand and to communicate decisions transparently.
-Always with the aim of making data and processes as inclusive as possible and enabling decisions for future-oriented development with Digital Twins.
+The focus is on the people who work with Digital Twins: urban planners, geospatial experts, IT teams, and project managers in administrations and organizations.
+They use digital tools to make planning processes easier to understand and communicate decisions transparently.
+Always aiming to make data and processes as accessible as possible and to use Digital Twins to support forward-looking decisions.

 The following case studies provide insight into different projects, from digital urban planning to climate applications and infrastructure planning, and show the added value that Digital Twins create for administration, smart city units, and other organizations.